GerritGeeraerts/markdown-cv/index.md

 - **Network Management**: Collaborating closely with our parent organization, to manage our Wi-Fi, lan, wan, firewalls.
 - **Skills**: Python, Django, Docker, Selenium, Jamf, Apple School Manager, Azure AD, Git, Soap, Apple ID, DHCP, DNS, Firewall, VLAN, Routers, Switches, Powershell, Local AD, Intune, Lansweeper, SQL

+`2019 - Nu` <span style="font-size:1.2em;">**Home projects**</span>
+- **Crypto bots**: Sentiment analysis for optimal trading.
+- **YouTube caption search**: Search within your subscribed content.
+- **Gmail unsubscribe finder**: Easily locate and manage email subscriptions.
+- **Liquidity pool sniper**: Detects and invests in new liquidity pools for optimal yields.
+- **Custom keyboard**: Typewriters where invented in the 1800's where the mechanics played a key role on how it was designed.
+A lot of where projected on to keyboard as we know today.
+But they are anything but modern.
+So I soldered my own modern design keyboard based on the QMK Firmware.
+- **Skills**: Python, Django, Docker, Linux, Git, Rest API, HTML, CSS, Selenium, Scrapy, Celery, Redis, Proxmox VM
+- **More**: Check out my GitHub for more details: [GitHub](https://github.com/GerritGeeraerts)

 `2014 - 2018` <span style="font-size:1.2em;">**System Engineer**</span>, Metro Group, Wommelgem, Belgium
 - **User management**: Migrating from generic accounts to personal accounts, automating creation of user accounts and generating documentation.